ava-labs/core-vm-modules/README.md

 > These Packages are published to NPM

-- `core-module`: common utilities for reuse across various VM modules
 - `evm-module`: EVM module

 #### Internal

 > These packages are only used internally within this repo

+- `types`: shared types for modules
-- `tsconfig-custom`: tsconfig for sdks (private)
+- `tsconfig`: tsconfig for modules
-- `eslint-config-custom`: eslint config for sdks (private)
+- `eslint-config-custom`: eslint config for modules
-- `github-actions-custom`: eslint config for sdks (private)
+- `github-actions`: custom github actions

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).